Thab310/cloud-resume-challenge/README.md

 2. My biggest challenge was a silly one to say the least.
 It took me a long time to figure out why my build and deploy test was failing, I was getting a `code uri error` from my `template.yaml` file.
 I finally found out that I didnt use the correct URI path.

 # What I could have done better
-1. Use SAM CLI + AWS Toolkits to my function locally before actually deploying it live.
+1. Use SAM CLI + AWS Toolkits to test my function locally before actually deploying it live.